-Proposals to be voted on at the meeting are listed below along with the recommendation of the Company's Board of Directors (the "Board").
+Proposals to be voted on at the meeting are listed below along with the recommendations of the Company's Board of Directors (the "Board").

-The Board recommends a vote FOR all nominees in Proposal 1, as applicable, and FOR Proposals 2, 3 and 4.
+The Board recommends a vote FOR all nominees in Proposal 1, as applicable, and FOR Proposals 2, 3, 4 and 5.

-- Elect all director nominees named in the proxy statement consisting of (a) seven (7) nominees for a one-year term if the amendment to the Company's Amended and Restated Certificate of Incorporation eliminating the classification of the Board is approved by stockholders or (b) two (2) nominees to serve as Class I directors for a three-year term if the amendment to the Company's Amended and Restated Certificate of Incorporation is not approved by stockholders. - 2.
-Approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board, such that it would be comprised of a single class of directors elected on an annual basis who may be removed with or without cause rather than be comprised of three classes of directors serving three-year terms who may be removed only for cause. - Ratify the appointment by the Audit Committee of the Board of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014. - 4.
+- Elect all director nominees named in the proxy statement consisting of (a) seven nominees for a one-year term if the amendments to the Company's Amended and Restated Certificate of Incorporation that eliminate the classification of the Board and provide for removal of directors with or without cause are approved by stockholders or (b) two nominees to serve as Class I directors for a three-year term if the amendments to the Company's Amended and Restated Certificate of Incorporation are not approved by stockholders. - 2.
+Approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board, such that it would be comprised of a single class of directors elected on an annual basis, rather than be comprised of three classes of directors serving staggered three-year terms, if the proposal regarding director removal pursuant to Proposal 3 is approved. - 3.
+Approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would provide that directors may be removed with or without cause rather than removed only for cause, if the proposal regarding board declassification pursuant to Proposal 2 is approved. - Ratify the appointment by the Audit Committee of the Board of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014. - 5.
 Approve, in an advisory vote, the compensation paid to our named executive officers.